Welcome to Beaufort Primary School!

 RESPECT, RESPONSIBILITY and SAFETY

 All staff members demonstrate a strong commitment to professional learning and are continually updating their knowledge and skills to ensure high quality teaching occurs in every classroom.
-Teachers work collaboratively in Professional Learning teams, meeting regularly to plan curriculum, share knowledge and reflect on teaching practices.
+Teachers work collaboratively in Professional Learning Communities, meeting regularly to plan curriculum, share knowledge and reflect on teaching practices.

 Now co-located with the Beaufort Early Learning Centre and the Secondary College on the same site, we have have the opportunity to work with our colleagues for high quality, seamless educational provision, catering to the needs of the young people of Beaufort and District from early childhood to adulthood.